-All enterprises and NGOs that meet the criteria set out in Prakas No. 563SHV of the Ministry of Economy and Finance must submit their annual financial statements to be audited by an independent auditor (see the illustrations on the following page for details on the criteria).
+All enterprises and Not-for-Profit-Entities that meet the criteria set out in Prakas No. 563SHV of the Ministry of Economy and Finance must submit their annual financial statements to be audited by an independent auditor (see the illustrations on the following page for details on the criteria).
 The audit must be carried out by an auditor registered with the Kampuchea Institute of Certified Public Accountants and Auditors (KICPAA).

-For Qualified Investment Projects (QIPs) registered with the Council for the Development of Cambodia (CDC) in accordance with the Law on Investment, there is an obligation to submit their annual financial statements to be audited by an independent auditor registered with KICPAA irrespective of whether they meet the criteria outlined in Prakas No. 563SHV or not.
+For Public Enterprises, Public Interest Entities (PIEs), and Qualified Investment Projects (QIPs) registered with the Council for the Development of Cambodia (CDC) in accordance with the Law on Investment, there is an obligation to submit their annual financial statements to be audited by an independent auditor registered with KICPAA irrespective of whether they meet the criteria outlined in articles 5 and 6 of Prakas No. 563SHV or not.